 Q: I had endometriosis at a very early age and had to have a hysterectomy at the age of 23.
 Could any of that have an effect on having pancreatitis and diabetes later in life?

 A: This will probably not affect pancreatitis or diabetes directly.
 However, if ovaries were removed (oophrectomy) at the time of hysterectomy, do consider screening for bone health with a bone density scan.
-Individuals with pancreatitis and diabetes have a higher risk for low bone mineral density, and estrogen is one of the most important hormones for building bone strength, so surgical removal of the ovaries or early menopause might increase this risk.
+Individuals with pancreatitis and diabetes have a higher risk for low bone mineral density.
+Estrogen is one of the most important hormones for building bone strength, so surgical removal of the ovaries or early menopause might increase this risk.

 Learn more about bone disease and pancreatitis